 Some designers love reference designs and some designers hate them.
 No matter how you feel about reference designs, the best component companies will release reference designs for their new and legacy products to show designers an example application for a component.
-Some reference designs are very high quality and could be easily adapted into a production-grade systems.
-Other reference designs are only good for the BOM and block diagram, leaving you to do the majority of the engineering.
+Some reference designs are very high quality and could be easily adapted into production-grade systems.
+Other reference designs are only good for the BOM and block diagram, leaving you to do the majority of the engineering around the component.
+The biggest reason semiconductor vendors release reference design is they are a form of marketing, and they could get you locked into a particular component for your product.

 There are different ways to find and use reference designs for PCB projects.
 Reference designs are created to show how a specific component or a line of components will be used for a specific application.
 These designs will usually include the following items: